RobustBlack: Challenging Black-Box Adversarial Attacks on State-of-the-Art Defenses: Background

 In parallel, adversarial defenses have evolved to mitigate the risks posed by increasingly sophisticated white-box attacks.
 As defenses became more robust, the need for a reliable, standardized benchmark to accurately assess their effectiveness grew increasingly apparent.
-In response, AutoAttack emerged as a reliable, parameter-free method for evaluating adversarial robustness, offering a computationally affordable, and a standardized benchmark applicable to various models \citep{croce2020reliable}.
-Building on this, Robustbench established a leaderboard specifically for evaluating adversarial robustness, as outlined by \citep{croce2020robustbench}.
-This leaderboard includes results on the ImageNet large-scale datasets \citep{deng2009imagenet}, and offers a ranking comparison of various defense strategies across specific perturbation budgets.
-Among the defenses featured on the leaderboard are those proposed by \citep{salman2020adversarially, singh2024revisiting, liu2024comprehensive, bai2024mixednuts, madry2017towards}, offering a thorough assesment on the effectiveness of the leading defense mechanisms.
-Traditional defenses, such as Madry’s adversarial training, initially combined clean and adversarial data during training, establishing a baseline for robustness \citep{madry2017towards}.
-Recent advancements have incorporated complex pre-training schemes and data augmentations (e.g., ConvStem architectures, RandAugment, MixUp, and CutMix). \citet{singh2024revisiting} made alterations to the convnets architecture, particularly substituting PatchStem with ConvStem, and modified the training scheme to enhance the robustness against previously unencountered l1 and l2 threat models. \citet{liu2024comprehensive} further advances the training scheme with large-scale pre-training, combined with label smoothing, weight decay, and Exponential Moving Averaging (EMA) to enhance generalization against unseen adversarial examples. \cite{bai2024mixednuts} builds on a giving defense framework \citep{liu2024comprehensive}, focusing specifically on balancing clean and robust accuracy through the nonlinear mixing of robust and standard models, addressing the often-seen tradeoff between clean and robust performance.
+In response, AutoAttack emerged as a reliable, parameter-free method to evaluate adversarial robustness, offering a computationally affordable and a standardized benchmark applicable to various models \cite{croce2020reliable}.
+Building on this, Robustbench established a leaderboard specifically to evaluate adversarial robustness, as outlined by \cite{croce2021robustbench}.
+This leaderboard includes results on ImageNet large-scale datasets \cite{deng2009imagenet}, and offers a ranking comparison of various defense strategies in specific perturbation budgets.
+Among the defenses featured on the leaderboard are those proposed by \cite{salman2020adversarially, singh2024revisiting, liu2024comprehensive, bai2024mixednuts, madry2017towards}, which offers a thorough assessment of the effectiveness of the leading defense mechanisms.
+Traditional defenses, such as Madry’s adversarial training, initially combined clean and adversarial data during training, establishing a baseline for robustness \cite{madry2017towards}.
+Recent advancements have incorporated complex pre-training schemes and data augmentations (e.g., ConvStem architectures, RandAugment, MixUp, and CutMix). \cite{singh2024revisiting} made alterations to the convnets architecture, particularly substituting PatchStem with ConvStem, and modified the training scheme to enhance the robustness against previously unencountered l1 and l2 threat models. \cite{liu2024comprehensive} further advances the training scheme with large-scale pre-training, combined with label smoothing, weight decay, and Exponential Moving Averaging (EMA) to enhance generalization against unseen adversarial examples. \cite{bai2024mixednuts} builds on {a given} defense framework \cite{liu2024comprehensive}, focusing specifically on balancing clean and robust accuracy through the nonlinear mixing of robust and standard models, addressing the often-seen tradeoff between clean and robust performance.